 First Nations Territorial Acknowledgement

-The following acknowledgement, adapted from a statement developed by the University of Toronto in consultation with First Nations House and its Elder Circle, among others, may be used at TST events:
+The following acknowledgement, adapted from a statement developed by the University of Toronto in consultation with First Nations House and its Elder Circle, among others, is stated at the opening of TST meetings and events:

 - I (we) wish to acknowledge this land on which the Toronto School of Theology, its member colleges, and the University of Toronto operate.
-For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
-Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work on this land.
+For thousands of years it has been the traditional land of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
+Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to live and work on this land.

 Implementing the Calls to Action of the Truth and Reconciliation Commission